Jeff406/crowdfunding-platform-autotest/README.md

 Test 'describe' can also have tags, allowing you to freely select which test suite and scenario to execute.

+**Page Object Model**

+Page Object Model is used in this project.
+Each test will have a separated session. (https://www.selenium.dev/documentation/test_practices/encouraged/avoid_sharing_state/)

 **How to write test cases**

 All tests are defined in Tests/Scenarios folder.
 When there are new requirements, a new folder can be created e.g InvestmentProjects beside UserRegistration folder.